 Alexander Graham Bell Tests an Artificial Respirator

-In this photo taken in August 1882, Bell and his daughters and attendants in Newport, Rhode Island, try to revive a lamb by using a respirator that Bell designed.
+In this photo taken in August 1882, Bell and his daughters and attendants in Newport, Rhode Island, try to resuscitate a lamb by using a respirator that Bell designed.

 His daughter Daisy is kneeling at the lamb’s head.